-Based on data from the VADCR Agricultural BMP database, 66 CRSL-6 and SL-6 practices were installed in Brunswick, Greensville, Southampton, and Sussex Counties since 1998 with an average length and cost of 1,916 linear feet and \$10,414, respectively.
-No LE-1T, LE-2 or LE-2T practices have been recorded for the Three Creek watershed or the neighboring counties, 374 practices have been installed in the state since 2009, using 321 LE-1T, 18 LE-2, and 35 LE-2T.
-Of these, the average length and cost of an LE-1T system was 2,809 linear feet and \$26,595, respectively.
-For the LE-2 and LE-2T systems, the average length was 1,670 feet and average cost was \$10,946.
-Using this information for this project, the CRSL-6 and LE-1T systems were defined as having 2,000 feet of fencing and cost of \$15,000.
-An LE-2T system was defined as having 1,600 feet of fencing and cost of \$11,000.
+Based on data from the VADCR Agricultural BMP database, 35 LE-1T practices and 9 LE-2T practices have been installed in neighboring counties (Appomattox, Augusta, and Buckingham).
+Of these, the average length and cost of an LE-1T system was 2,853 linear feet and \$23,851, respectively.
+For an LE-2T system, the average length was 2,005 feet and average cost was \$7,131.
+Using this information for this project, an LE-1T system was defined as having 2,800 feet of fencing and cost of \$24,000.
+An LE-2T system was defined as having 2,000 feet of fencing and cost of \$8,000.
+Voluntary fencing was estimated to cost \$3.50 per linear foot.

-5.2.1.2 Pasture
+5.2.2.
+Pasture

 Runoff from pasture is a source of bacteria loads.
 Bacteria loads to pasture areas come from grazing livestock, the spreading of stored manure, and wildlife.
-To meet the water quality standard, reductions of bacteria load from pasture are only needed in the Three Creek watershed upstream of Slagles Dam.
 After accounting for load reductions from currently installed control measures, load reductions resulting from filtering effects of buffers associated with livestock exclusion fencing were quantified.
-Participants in the Working Group felt that rotational grazing would be beneficial in the watershed and farmers were likely to implement this practice.
-Therefore, improved pasture management was included on pasture acreage as a companion to livestock exclusion control measures.
-The Environmental Quality Incentives Program (EQIP), a voluntary program offered by NRCS, provides financial and technical assistance for improved pasture management under the EQIP 512 (Pasture and Hayland Planting) and EQIP 528 (Prescribed Grazing) practices.
-Load reductions realized by reforestation of erodible pasture land (FR-1), permanent vegetative cover on critical areas (SL-11), and water control structures (WP-1) were also quantified to reduce bacteria loads from upland pasture areas.
+In addition, improved pasture management (SL-6T) was included on pasture acreage as a companion to livestock exclusion control measures.
+The SL-6T practice also includes a hardened pad for winter-feeding where applicable.
+Loafing lot management systems (WP-4B) for beef cattle are also beneficial to reduce bacteria loads.
 The control measures needed to meet TMDL load reductions for bacteria from pasture are shown in Table 5-3.

 Table 5-3.
-Agriculture control measures recommended for implementation in the Darden Mill Run and Three Creek watersheds.
+Agricultural control measure quantities recommended for implementation.